 SPAIN – On October 9, 2021, the Spanish Evangelical Lutheran Church (Iglesia Evangélica Luterana Española – IELE) celebrated the consecration of its new bishop, Rev. José Luis de Miguel, during the church’s Annual Assembly in El Escorial.

-Bishop Miguel has been a pastor in the Spanish church for four years.
+Bishop Luis has been a pastor in the Spanish church for four years.
 A worker-priest, he also serves as a health promotion technician for the Spanish Association Against Cancer.
 He succeeds Rev. David Warner, a missionary of The Lutheran Church—Missouri Synod (LCMS), to become the first native-born Spaniard to lead the church in Spain.

 “Lutheranism has always developed in Spain through foreign missions, mainly from Argentina and the United States,” the IELE noted in a release.
 “The installation of the new bishop is a sign of the maturation of the Spanish Lutheran church.”